Moolya’s success so far

 Ability to challenge and yet not be thrown out (or not bother)

 Would that admiration mean more to business?
-Usually it does.
-If not, the (best) worst case, people admiring us join us, making our team more stronger than before 😛 Any which way, we win.
+Usually, it does.
+If not, the (best) worst case, people admiring us join us, making our team stronger than before 😛 Any which way, we win.

 Ability to demonstrate expertise and help customers win

-We are working with Cogknit, a startup for an year right now.
-They have great appreciation for what Moolya has done to them.
+We are working with Cogknit, a startup for a year right now.
+They have a great appreciation for what Moolya has done to them.
 They recently got their first big paying customer and they recognized and acknowledged our support to get there from bootstrapping.
-You could ask them if they would go to any other company for testing, no matter how much discounted price anyone can offer, they would not.
+You could ask them if they would go to any other company for testing, no matter how much-discounted price anyone can offer, they would not.
 Look at how confident we speak on behalf of our customers publicly.

 We had a bunch of customer visits this year to our office.
 All of them got attracted to our energy, passion for testing, skills and leadership.
 Yes, we looked into their eyes when they said this.

 Some customers don’t yet want the world to know we work for them.
 We appreciate that.
 We hope to come out of the dark in 2013 🙂 (Are you listening?)